Arkneee/personal-projects/README.md

 - 🔭 I’m currently working on **a market tracker** for a portfolio of stocks.

-- 🌱 I’ve recently begun learning **cloud computing and various financial models.**
+- 🌱 I have a strong interest in **cloud computing, data analysis, management and financial models.**

 - 📝 I’m looking to continuously learn **in the technology and finance space.**